team-eureka/flashcast-flasher/docs/files.md

 The "root directory" of a mod is the single directory which contains all the mod's data files and imager scripts.
-When you distribute your mod, you will pack the contents of this directory into a `eureka_image.zip` file.
-However, during development, you may simply place the uncompressed directory on FlashCast's user partition with the name `eureka_image`.
-Note, however, that If a `eureka_image.zip` file is present, it will be used instead of any `eureka_image` directory which may also be present.
+When you distribute your mod, you will pack the contents of this directory into a `.zip` file.
+During development, however, you may simply place the uncompressed directory on FlashCast's user partition with the name `eureka_image` or inside `flashcast-mods` with any name.
+Note that if a `eureka_image.zip` file is present, it will be used instead of any `eureka_image` directory which may also be present.

 Data files
 ----------